samyukta2594/MultiModalClassifier/README.md

 # Bonus 1
 Steps followed
 1. Use the Cifar10 dataset to train a simple classifying model.
 Record the accuracy/epochs and save the model for future reference
-2. Convert the saved model to TF lite to run effeciently on mbile and edge devices.
+2. Convert the saved model to TF lite to run effeciently on mobile and edge devices.
 Compare inferance performance
 3. Use option 5 to deploy the model using TF serving

+# Step 1 -
+Clone the git repo, create avirtual enviroment and run setup.py to install all depandancies.
+Train a simple CNN model using a cifar10 dataset and save it to .output/ cifar_models.
+Changes are mentioned inline with comments [myTFDistributedTrainer.py]

+# Step 2
+Convert the trained model to TF lite.
+Used a coab notebook for the same using refernce from https://colab.research.google.com/github/tensorflow/models/blob/master/research/object_detection/colab_tutorials/convert_odt_model_to_TFLite.ipynb#scrollTo=FT3-38PJsSOt
+The trained cifar10 model is uploaded to google drive, mounted and used.

+# Step 3 -
+Deploy to TF Serving - https://colab.research.google.com/drive/1shduBPG9up4rLb-e57xQpatrvORMs6GP#scrollTo=97aHQCRxDnE4
+The api endpoint  http://localhost:8501/v1/models/saved_model:predict is used for predictions.

 # MultiModalClassifier